Discovery and Inventory

 Content and integration migration with controlled cutover

-Refactor Drupal architecture for upgradeable delivery
+Enterprise Drupal upgrade strategy for upgradeable delivery

-Upgrade from Drupal 8/9/10 to 11/12 with Confidence
+Drupal Major Version Upgrades: Drupal 8/9/10 to 11/12

-Major upgrades with dependency and code remediation
+Drupal major version upgrade services with dependency and code remediation

 Custom modules, extensions, and feature engineering